Sachinart/OneFilePrograms/README.md

 # OneFilePrograms
-# This software is a "Five question Quiz"
+# This repository contails programs with one page codes